garrygale/NodeElementMessagePassing/README.md

 ## Data sets
 The data sets and trained state dicts are available at this [repo](https://drive.google.com/drive/folders/17sLVTbcDP5Y5-x4FcHumTbaBtR5xyxNj?usp=sharing).

+The data sets provided in the repo are the coarsened flow data that are needed for the nerual network.
+The original flow data from CFD simulations are available on request.

 ## How to run
 Each individual .py code file corresponds to one experiment reported in the paper.